Free Money! Yes, it's Real! Learn how!

 – Trade Schools

-From a child’s birth to age 18, a parent may open an RESP in the beneficiary’s name.
+From a child’s birth to age 18, a parent, grandparent or legal guardian may open the RESP in the beneficiary’s name.

-Between the ages of 18 and 21, your child may open their own RESP and apply for the CLB grant
+For people between the ages of 18 and 21, your child must open the RESP for yourself and apply for the CLB grant.

-For children over 21 years of age, you can not apply for the Canada Learning Bond.
+Individuals over 21 years of age cannot apply for the Canada Learning Bond.

 No. Applying for and receiving the Canada Learning Bond will NOT affect any other benefits that you or an eligible child receives.